IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-the hierarchical-link container, defined in {{!I-D.ietf-teas-yang-te}}, associates the underlay WDM tunnel with the supported multi-layer intra-domain OTN link and it allows discovery of the multi-layer path supporting all the connectivity services provided by the optical network.
+the hierarchical-link container, defined in {{!I-D.ietf-teas-yang-te}}, associates the underlay WDM tunnel with the supported multi-layer intra-domain OTN link, and it allows discovery of the multi-layer path supporting all the connectivity services provided by the optical network.

 The O-PNCs report in their operational datastores all the Ethernet